flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 `flathub.json` file in the submission pull request with the [proper contents](/docs/for-app-authors/maintenance#limiting-the-set-of-architectures-to-build-on).

-The `flathub.json` file should reside in the top-level root, next to the Flatpak manifest.
+The `flathub.json` file must reside in the top-level root, next to the Flatpak manifest.

 ### Dependency manifest